 Leila Christine Nadir is an Afghan-American nonfiction writer and socially engaged artist exploring intersections of geopolitical, environmental, and intimate violences and how individuals and communities rebuild and grow after their worlds fall apart.
-She is obsessed with Life After Ruins–with evolving forms of resilience amidst ecological destruction, colonial traumas, immigration upheavals, and family violence.
+She researches Life After Ruins and evolving forms of resilience amidst ecological destruction, colonial traumas, immigration upheavals, and family violence.
 Her work appears in literary and scholarly journals, in museums and galleries, and in forests, classrooms, and kitchens.
 She's currently writing a literary memoir, Afghan Americana, a lyrical investigation and a coming-of-age story of the wars that rage within and beyond family.
-Afghan Americana examines the global geopolitics that invade in our private living rooms and the most intimate violences that reverberate across the planet.
-In 2022-2023, Leila has received a MacDowell Fellowship, a Hedgebrook Writing Residency, an Aspen Summer Words Emerging Writer Fellowship, the First Pages Prize, and a National Endowment for the Arts American Rescue Grant.
+Afghan Americana examines the global geopolitics that invade in our private living rooms and the intimate violences that reverberate across the planet.
+In 2022-2023, Leila has received a MacDowell Fellowship, a Hedgebrook Residency, an Aspen Summer Words Emerging Writer Fellowship, the First Pages Prize, an MWPA Ashley Bryan Fellowship, and a National Endowment for the Arts American Rescue Grant.

 – Lidia Yuknavitch

-Leila's literary nonfiction and her essays that intertwine personal reflection with critical theory have appeared in Black Warrior Review, North American Review, Asian American Literary Review, Aster(ix), and ASAP/J, and her story "Cold War" was anthologized in 2021's New Moons: Contemporary Writing by North American Muslims, edited by Kazim Ali.
-With Zohra Saed, she has co-edited a special collection of Afghan-American writing for the Mixed Race issue of Asian American Literary Review.
-Her scholarly writing has been published in Leonardo, Cather Studies, Utopian Studies, and Antennae, and her art criticism in Hyperallergic and American Scientist, for which she regular reviewed environmental, food-related, and new media art.
+Leila's works of literary nonfiction intertwines personal reflection with critical theory and cultural histories and have appeared in Black Warrior Review, North American Review, Asian American Literary Review, Aster(ix), and ASAP/J. Her story "Cold War" was anthologized in 2021's New Moons: Contemporary Writing by North American Muslims, edited by Kazim Ali.
+With Zohra Saed, she co-edited a collection of Afghan-American writing for the special Mixed Race issue of Asian American Literary Review.
+Her scholarly writing has been published in Leonardo, Cather Studies, Utopian Studies, and Antennae, and her art criticism in Hyperallergic and American Scientist, for which she regularly reviewed environmental, food-related, and new media art.